Software-Engineering-Guild/gilded-rose-react-env/docs/featureRequests.md

 Feature Requests
 ---

+- You have been hired as software engineer working to add features to a legacy production system.
+- You will need to maintain existing functionality while adding features and improving maintainability.
+- It is okay to consult Google, documentation, etc to do your job.
+- You are not required to use Typescript.
+Leeroy started the conversion, but did not finish before he left.

 We have recently signed a supplier of conjured items.
 This requires an update to our system.
 Please read the [Gilded Rose specification first.](./gildedRose.md)

 ## Discount section support:
 * If the Quality or SellIn Date reaches zero, remove it from the on-sale section, and show it in the discount section.